Domestic Violence Allegations Require A Strong Defense And Careful Response

 - Interfering with a 911 call

-The typical domestic altercation is charged as a misdemeanor or gross demeanor crime.
+The typical domestic altercation is charged as a gross demeanor crime.
 When domestic violence involves strangulation or results in broken bones, facial injuries or other serious harm, it will likely be charged as felony assault in the third, second or first degree.
 Domestic violence is charged at the discretion of the prosecutor, whether or not the alleged victim wants to press charges.

 Understanding The Legal Process